moodymudskipper/cutr/README.md

 #>       7       2       4
 ```

-A the difference with `base` is that we close by default the left size, this can be changed by setting the `closed` parameter to `"right"`.
+A the difference with `base` is that we close by default the left side, this can be changed by setting the `closed` parameter to `"right"`.

 Another is that the ends are both closed in `smart_cut`, this can be changed by setting the `open_end` parameter to `FALSE`